Mayfair Hotel exterior birds eye view

 Advertising

-A trip to Adelaide can mean exploring the wineries of Barossa Valley, learning about science, art and migration at one of its many museums, or attending the largest arts festival in the Southern Hemisphere – oh, and paying a visit to the beach.
-But however you decide to spend your time here, make sure you've got somewhere fabulous to stay, as you're going to want to be well-rested for busy days ahead.
+A trip to Adelaide can mean sipping your way through the Barossa Valley, visiting one of the city's many museumsattending the Southern Hemisphere's largest arts festival or paying a visit to the beach.
+However you decide to spend your time here, make sure you've got somewhere fabulous to stay, as you're going to want to be well-rested for busy days ahead.

-☀️ All the best things to do in Adelaide
+☀️ The best things to do in Adelaide

 Time Out makes a small commission from the affiliate links included in this article.
 These links have no influence on our editorial content, but they do help us to bring you more recommendations every week.
 For more information, see our affiliate guidelines.